chadkluck/serverless-video-converter/README.md

 # After it is created you will have a chance to deploy right away or do it later using the deploy.py command.
 # Once deployed, test it out with a SHORT 30 to 60 second video:
+cd ../SOME_DIR_WITH_A_SHORT_30_SEC_VIDEO
 aws s3 cp test-video-file.mp4 s3://VIDEO_SOURCE_BUCKET/uploads/

+# Because the bucket uses OAC for security, you will need a cloudfront distribution
+# A custom domain record in Route 53 is optional, you can just use the CloudFront distribution url for testing
+cd ../YOUR_DEVOPS_SAM_CONFIG_REPO
+./cli/config.py network PREFIX YOUR_PROJECT_NAME test
+# choose the template-network-cloudfront-oac.yml template when asked
+# Follow the prompts (You will need the OriginBucketDomainForCloudFront from the storage stack)
 ```

 That's it!
 Now check the pipeline and CloudFormation progress in the console!

+When you are confident with the way the application performs, you can set up a production instance that deploys from the `main` branch.
+Just replace `test` with `prod` in the above `config.py` commands.

 ### Deployment Without 63Klabs Atlantis